-There are clerkships that are right for many students who are interested in one; some students may not, however, be competitive for all clerkships.
 The clerkship hiring process is very personal and can vary greatly from judge to judge.
-Some judges are interested in candidates with journal experience; others prefer moot court or clinic experience.
-Some others may be more interested in a commitment to the judicial process or previous experience in working for a judge.
 That said, grades and class rank weigh heavily in most clerkship hiring decisions.
 Judges also look for other indicia of future success, such as dedication to the community, commitment to the local area, and thoughtful future career plans.
-Another primary consideration is whether a candidate fits well with other staff members.
-A judge's assistant and current clerks will likely feature prominently in the hiring process.
-It is often hard to predict which judge and chambers are the right fit for you.
 Meet with Erin Fullner in CPD to help you make choices about where to apply.

-If you're interested in the work of a clerk but don't wish to seek a clerkship, you might wish to consider a judicial internship (unpaid and generally over the summer) or externship (for credit, over the summer or during the school year).
-SU has part-time and full-time judicial externship sponsors in all kinds of different courts.
+If you're interested in the work of a clerk but don't wish to seek a post-graduate clerkship, you might wish to consider a judicial externship.
+SU has part-time and full-time judicial externship sponsors in many different courts.
 The externship program can also be excellent preparation for a post-graduation clerkship, in terms of experience, resume building, and making contacts.
-Check out the Externship Program's Web site and talk to Gillian Dutton about the externship program.
+Check out the Externship Program's Web site.